drankinatty/gtksolver/README.md

 ### Interface Command Line Options

-The button bar on the bottom has been removed from the default interface and replace with a standard menu and toolbar.
+The button bar on the bottom has been removed from the default interface and replaced with a standard menu and toolbar.
 If you liked the old button bar you can enable it simply by passing the `'-b'` option on the command line to turn the bottom button bar on.
 If you don't like the new toolbar, you can turn the toolbar off by passing the `'-t'` option on the command line.
-The static label across the top basically duplicating the titlebar text.
+The static label across the top basically duplicating the titlebar text has been removed.

 ### Compiling